Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 let us know the tag number found on that temporary license plate tag and we will add

-that to the system until you receive your plates.
-Once you receive plates, please
+it to the system until you receive your plates.
+Once you receive plates, please remember

 for a permit in green employee and yellow/purple student stalls is only enforced Monday